-Jesus began to teach them that the Son of Man must suffer many things and be rejected by the elders, chief priests, and experts in the law, and be killed, and after three days rise again. – Mark 8:31 NLT
+“The Son of Man must suffer many things and be rejected by the elders and chief priests and scribes, and be killed, and on the third day be raised.” – Luke 9:22 ESV

-These men weren’t afraid to ask Jesus questions.
+And Luke indicates that “they were afraid to ask him about this saying” (Luke 9:45 ESV).
+This was uncharacteristic of the disciples because they were always asking Jesus questions.
 They did so all the time.
 But they were afraid of knowing the truth, so they kept their mouths shut.
 As the old saying goes, “Ignorance is bliss.”
 Little did they know that they were on their way to Jerusalem, where everything was going to take place, just as Jesus had predicted.
 They could ignore the topic, but it was not going away.

 Now, before we paint the disciples as egotistical and self-centered powermongers, let’s look at the facts.
 They had been handpicked by Jesus.
 They were His chosen followers and had been given authority by Jesus to cast out demons.
 When Peter had confessed that Jesus was the Christ, Jesus had said, “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” (Matthew 16:19 ESV).
 And Peter, James, and John had been chosen by Jesus to witness His transfiguration.
 So, these men were somewhat justified in thinking that they would play important roles in Jesus’ coming kingdom.

 The problem was that they were arguing over which one of them was the greatest.
 They had taken their eyes off of Jesus and had begun to focus on their own self-worth.
 And there is little doubt that Peter, James, and John were justifying their superiority with tales of their experience at the transfiguration.
 Rather than discussing the death of Jesus and what His reference to rising again might mean, they were busy debating their own value to the kingdom.
-This jockeying for position will continue on into the next chapter, where Mark reveals that James and John come to Jesus and make a bold request: “When you sit on your glorious throne, we want to sit in places of honor next to you, one on your right and the other on your left” (Mark 10:37 NLT).
+And this jockeying for position and prominence would continue.
+Mark reveals that James and John later come to Jesus and make a bold request: “When you sit on your glorious throne, we want to sit in places of honor next to you, one on your right and the other on your left” (Mark 10:37 NLT).